Madeleine Albright: Honorary degrees and awards

 Dickinson College (2014), and Tufts University (2015).

 In 1998, Albright was inducted into the National Women's Hall of Fame.
 Albright was the second recipient of the Hanno R. Ellenbogen Citizenship Award presented by the Prague Society for International Cooperation.
 In March 2000 Albright received an Honorary Silver Medal of Jan Masaryk at a ceremony in Prague sponsored by the Bohemian Foundation and the Czech Ministry of Foreign Affairs.
+In 2006, she was named by Carnegie Corporation to the inaugural class of winners of the Great Immigrants Award.

 In 2010, she was inducted into the Colorado Women's Hall of Fame.

+In 2020, Albright was named by Time magazine among the world's 100 powerful women who defined the last century.

 Albright was selected for the inaugural 2021 Forbes 50 Over 50; made up of entrepreneurs, leaders, scientists, and creators who are over the age of 50.

 Personal life

 Albright married Joseph Albright in 1959.
 The couple had three daughters before divorcing in 1982.
-She had been raised Roman Catholic, but converted to the Episcopal Church upon her marriage in 1959.
-Her parents had converted from Judaism to Catholicism in 1941 during her early childhood, while still in Czechoslovakia, to avoid anti-Jewish persecution before they immigrated to the U.S. They never discussed their Jewish ancestry with her later.
+She had been raised Catholic, but converted to the Episcopal Church upon her marriage in 1959.
+Albright was a devout Episcopalian, regularly attending services at St. John's Episcopal Church in Washington D.C.

+Her parents had converted from Judaism to Catholicism in 1941, during her early childhood, after fleeing Czechoslovakia for England in 1939, to avoid anti-Jewish persecution before they immigrated to the U.S. They never discussed their Jewish ancestry with her later.
 When The Washington Post reported on Albright's Jewish ancestry shortly after she had become Secretary of State in 1997, Albright said that the report was a "major surprise".
 Albright said that she did not learn until age 59 that both her parents were born and raised in Jewish families.
 As many as a dozen of her relatives in Czechoslovakia—including three of her grandparents—had been murdered in the Holocaust.

 In addition to English, Russian, and Czech, Albright spoke French, German, Polish, and Serbo-Croatian.
 She also understood spoken Slovak.

 Albright mentioned her physical fitness and exercise regimen in several interviews.
 In 2006, she said she was capable of leg pressing 400 lbs.
 Albright was listed as one of the fifty best-dressed over 50s by The Guardian in March 2013.